jnsgruk/releasegen/README.md

 ## Usage

 ```
-releasegen is a utility for enumerating Github and Launchpad releases/tags from
+releasegen is a utility for enumerating Github, Launchpad, and Gitea releases/tags from
-specified Github Organisations or Launchpad project groups.
+specified Github Organisations, Launchpad project groups, and Gitea Organisations.

 This tool is configured using a single file in one of the three following locations: